erdemergin/mcp-server-atlassian-jira/README.md

 mcp-jira list-issues --jql "project = TEAM AND priority = High" --limit 10 mcp-jira --help # See all commands
 ```

+## Feature: Development Information Integration

+The `get-issue` command now includes development information related to Jira issues:

+- **Commits**: View linked Git commits with details like ID, author, timestamp, and message.
+- **Branches**: See branches associated with the issue, including their names and last commit info.
+- **Pull Requests**: View related PRs with status, author, reviewers, and source/destination branches.

+This feature leverages Jira's Development Information API endpoints to provide a complete view of the development activity related to each issue, making it easier to track implementation progress and code changes.

 ## Troubleshooting